AD-SDL/wei/docs/source/pages/concepts/workflow.rst

 Workflows
 =========

-TODO: Update

-Workflows define a sequence of steps that can be executed in a Workcell to perform a specific task or set of tasks, typically as part of a larger experiment.

-Workflows consist of a list of Steps, each of which define a specific action to be performed, on a given Module, with a given set of arguments.
-When the workflow is submitted to WEI to be run on a specific Workcell, the steps are executed in sequence as determined by the Scheduler.
+WEI Workflows define a sequence of steps that can be executed in a :doc:`./workcell`, typically as part of a larger experiment.
+Each step in a Workflow specifies an action to be performed on a given :doc:`./module`, with a given set of arguments.
+When the Workflow is submitted to WEI to be run on a Workcell, the Scheduler executes each step in sequence as the corresponding Module is available.

 The Workflow File
 ==================

-Workflows can be defined declaratively using a YAML file, which should conform with the Workflow schema as defined in the `wei` package.
+Workflows can be defined declaratively using a YAML file, which should conform with the :class:`wei.core.data_classes.Workflow`.

+In general, a workflow file consists of 3 parts:

+- Metadata: defines information about the workflow as a whole
+- Modules: lists the modules used in the workflow
+- Flowdef: a sequence of steps to execute

 As an example, consider the following Workflow file: